B2B Social Media CAN be Exciting

 A trip down memory lane.
 Show your brand story through photos or videos from its founding, then showcase how it’s currently going.
 It’s important to show off the growth and how far your B2B company has come, but it’s equally important to spend some time on the team members.

 Company trips, weddings, baby showers, and life milestones of team members really contribute to a company’s story.
-It’s not just a successful business, but is also made up of people who have grown a lot with the company.
+It’s not just a successful business but is also made up of people who have grown a lot with the company.

-While this Reel idea will mostly consist of archival assets, it might be a good idea to have the founder or CEO do a bit of commentary over it.
+While this Reel idea will mostly consist of archival assets, it might be a good idea to have the founder or CEO do a bit of commentary on it.
 Context is key when trying to develop engagement with new audiences, just make sure to keep it short and to the point.

 B2B Reels #4: Motivation